2022 Waiver Text

-1) I acknowledge and accept that there are certain risks, both known and unknown, including serious bodily injury and death that could arise from my child’s participation in the Program, including my child’s travel in connection with the Program.
+1) I acknowledge and accept that there are certain risks, both known and unknown, including serious bodily injury, illness, infection (including by COVID), disease and death that could arise from my child’s participation in the Program, including my child’s travel in connection with the Program.
 I knowingly and voluntarily agree to assume the risks of these inherent dangers in consideration of the University's permission to allow my minor child to participate in the Program.

 2) I agree that my child will attend the Program in its entirety, from the opening session on Monday evening through the closing liturgy, which concludes on Friday at 12:30 pm.
 I agree to inform the Director of the Program at least twenty-eight (28) days before the start of my child’s Program session if travel, or other, limitations will result in my child arriving late to the Program (after 5pm) on Monday.
 The University reserves the right in its sole discretion to dismiss my child from the Program, including prior to the commencement of the Program, if my child will not participate in the Program in its entirety.
 In the event my child does not participate in the Program in its entirety, or my child is not admitted to the Program due to my unwillingness to have my child participate fully, the Program will not make any refunds (pro-rated or otherwise) for any portion of the Program that my child is unable to complete.

-3) I, individually, and on behalf of my minor child and our respective heirs, successors, assigns and personal representatives, release, acquit and forever discharge the University, and its employees, students, agents, officers, trustees and representatives (in their official and individual capacities) from any and all liability whatsoever, including liability for the University's own negligence, for any and all damages, losses or injuries to persons and/or property, including death, mental anguish or emotional distress, including but not limited to any claims, demands, actions, causes of action, damages, costs, expenses (including hospital and medical expenses and deductibles) and/or attorneys’ fees, which arises out of or results from my minor child’s participation in the Program, or arising out of travel to or from the Program and including without limitation any loss, claim, demand or suit that my minor child might assert once he/she attains the age of majority.
+3) I, individually, and on behalf of my minor child and our respective heirs, successors, assigns and personal representatives, release, acquit and forever discharge the University, and its employees, students, agents, officers, trustees and representatives (in their official and individual capacities) from any and all liability whatsoever, including liability for the University's own negligence, for any and all damages, losses or injuries to persons and/or property, including death, mental anguish or emotional distress, including but not limited to any claims, demands, actions, causes of action, damages, costs, expenses (including hospital and medical expenses and deductibles) and/or attorneys’ fees, which arises out of or results from my minor child’s participation in the Program, including travel and including without limitation any loss, claim, demand or suit that my minor child might assert once he/she attains the age of majority.

-4) I, individually, and on behalf of my minor child and our respective heirs, successors, assigns and personal representatives, agree to indemnify, defend and hold harmless the University, and its employees, students, agents, officers, trustees and representatives (in their official and individual capacities) from any and all liability, loss or damage they or any of them may incur or sustain as a result of any claims, demands, actions, causes of action judgments, costs or expenses, including attorneys’ fees, which result from, arise out of or relate to my minor child’s participation in the Program or travel to or from Program.
+4) I, individually, and on behalf of my minor child and our respective heirs, successors, assigns and personal representatives, agree to indemnify, defend and hold harmless the University, and its employees, students, agents, officers, trustees and representatives (in their official and individual capacities) from any and all liability, loss or damage they or any of them may incur or sustain as a result of any claims, demands, actions, causes of action judgments, costs or expenses, including attorneys’ fees, which result from, arise out of or relate to my minor child’s participation in the Program including travel.

 5) I agree that this Waiver, Release and Indemnification Agreement is governed by the laws of the State of Indiana and is intended to be as broad and inclusive as permitted by Indiana law.
 If any portion of this Agreement is held invalid, it is agreed that the balance of this Agreement shall, notwithstanding, continue in full legal force and effect.
 In the event of any cause of action, I agree that exclusive jurisdiction concerning this Agreement lies with the St. Joseph County Superior Court or the U.S. District Court for the Northern District of Indiana.